complyue/edh-early-history/README.md

 of
 [Software transactional memory](https://en.wikipedia.org/wiki/Software_transactional_memory)
-brought into an _Object_ layer, giving you lock-free (a.k.a optimistic locking) transactions, with intuitive while pragmatic constructs to program data consistency under heavy concurrency.
+brought into an _Object_ layer, giving you lock-free (a.k.a optimistic locking) transactions, with intuitive as well as pragmatic constructs to program data consistency under heavy concurrency.

 - [Why a new programming language](#why-a-new-programming-language)
   - [conceptual clearance](#conceptual-clearance)